PaolaRB/final_project/README.md

         X_train.shape : (369, 30), y_train.shape : (369,)
         X_test.shape : (200, 30), y_test.shape : (200,)

+Then the train dataset is fitted to the Logistic Regression Model which presents the following information:

         Intercept per class: [0.24865834]

         Coeficients per class: [[-0.29977415 -0.52960362 -0.32794625 -0.43076019  0.04923918  0.35786804